 In late 2011, Cleveland Mayor Frank Jackson charged the Cleveland Metropolitan School District, the philanthropic sector, the business community and representatives of the charter sector to develop a plan to fundamentally reinvent public education in Cleveland.
 Cleveland’s Plan for Transforming Schools was presented to Ohio’s governor and legislative leadership in February 2012.
 The plan is based on an emerging national model—the portfolio strategy—that is showing promising results in other cities across the country.
 Key characteristics of this approach include: citywide choices and options for all families, school autonomy, student-based budgeting, external support, talent-seeking strategy, extensive public engagement, and performance-based accountability for all schools.

-Funding for the Cleveland Transformation Alliance is provided by the Cleveland Foundation, the George Gund Foundation, the Kent Smith Charitable Trust, the United Way of Greater Cleveland, the Char and Chuck Fowler Family Foundation, the Sisters of Charity Foundation, the Martha Holden Jennings Foundation, the United Black Fund, and RPM International, Inc.
+Funding for the Cleveland Transformation Alliance is provided by the Cleveland Foundation, the George Gund Foundation, the Kent Smith Charitable Trust, the Greater Cleveland Partnership, the United Way of Greater Cleveland, the Sisters of Charity Foundation, the Lubrizol Foundation, RPM International, Inc., and the Dominion Foundation.